ytshortarchnemix/archnemix-short-gen-dataset-cleaner/README.md

   meta.json              # creation timestamp for cleanup
 ```

 These files are temporary.
 Once the user has downloaded their video, the files serve no purpose.
-This repo contains a scheduled GitHub Actions workflow that runs hourly and deletes any pipeline folder older than 24 hours.
+This repo contains a scheduled GitHub Actions workflow that runs every 6 hours and deletes any pipeline folder older than 24 hours.

 ## Workflows

 ### `cleanup-pipelines.yml`

-- **Schedule:** every hour
+- **Schedule:** every 6 hour
 - **What it does:** reads `meta.json` from each pipeline folder in the HuggingFace dataset, checks the `created_at` timestamp, and deletes the entire folder if it is older than 24 hours
 - **Trigger:** also runnable manually from the Actions tab